-Receiver Type Time of Day Noise Management Level LAeq(15minute)1,2 How to Apply Office, retail outlets When is use Highly noise affected 70 dBA The external noise levels should be assessed at the most-affected occupied point of the premises Note 1 Noise levels apply at the property boundary that is most exposed to construction noise, and at a height of 1.5 m above ground level.
-If the property boundary is more than 30 m from the residence, the location for measuring or predicting noise levels is at the most noise-affected point within 30 m of the residence.
-Noise levels may be higher at upper floors of the noise affected residence.
-Note 2 The RBL is the overall single-figure background noise level measured in each relevant assessment period (during or outside the recommended standard hours).
-The term RBL is described in detail in the NSW Industrial Noise Policy (EPA 2000).
+Receiver Type Time of Day Noise Management Level LAeq(15minute)1,2 How to Apply Office, retail outlets When is use Highly noise affected 70 dBA The external noise levels should be assessed at the most-affected occupied point of the premises Note 1 1.5 m above ground level.
+If th ne property boundary is more levels is at the most noise-a posed to construction noise, and at a height of e than 30 m from the residence, the location for ffected point within 30 m of the residence.
+Noise esidence.
+Note 2 ended standard hours).
+The measured in each relevant assessment period term RBL is described in detail in the NSW